-Full TitleA Phase 2, Open-Label, Randomized Study to Assess the Antitumor Activity and Safety of Zolbetuximab (IMAB362) in Combination with Nab-Paclitaxel and Gemcitabine (Nab-P+GEM) as First Line Treatment in Subjects with Claudin 18.2 (CLDN18.2) Positive, Metastatic Pancreatic Adenocarcinoma
+Full TitleA Phase 2, Open-Label, Randomized Study to Assess the Efficacy and Safety of Zolbetuximab (IMAB362) in Combination with Nab-Paclitaxel and Gemcitabine (Nab-P + GEM) as First Line Treatment in Subjects with Claudin 18.2 (CLDN18.2) Positive, Metastatic Pancreatic Adenocarcinoma

 The purpose of this study is to assess the safety of the investigational drug zolbetuximab and to see if combining it with the drugs nab-paclitaxel and gemcitabine is safe and effective for treating metastatic pancreatic cancer.
 Zolbetuximab targets a protein called CLDN18.2, which is abundant on the surface of some pancreatic cancer cells.
 Zolbetuximab may help recruit immune cells to act against CLDN18.2, resulting in cancer cell death.